gsc2001/MDL-Assignment-2.2-2.3/q2/report.md

         If he has arrows he will go up in 25 as it has high probablity that he will be able to hit.
 Otherwise he just gathers material as it seems him to the best thing to do while he waits MM to turn dormant

     -   C:
+        -   If IJ has arrows and MM can be killed with a single arrow hit, he shoots.
+        -   Otherwise, if MM can be killed with a single hit of blade, IJ hits with a blade.
+        -   As UP, DOWN, LEFT dont give good results in short term.
+IJ chooses any of them.

 -   Dormant

     -   N:

+        -   He stays if health of MM is high (he dont think he can kill him)
+        -   If its low he goes DOWN to try and kill him
+        -   If he has 2-3 arrows and its able easily kill MM he goes DOWN to try and kill MM
+        -   If the chances of MM killing are less and he has material he just crafts it

+    -   W:

+        -   As in (N) if the health of MM is low, he tries to go and kill him by going RIGHT as he thinks good to kill MM while he is dormant
+        -   If he has some amount of arrows to kill he shoots.

+    -   E:

+        -   He does only 2 things here, he shoots if health is 25 and has arrows as prob of arrow hitting is high else he usses the blade to just try to kill him

+    -   S:

+        -   Same as (N).
+If health is less he goes to try and kill him while he is in dormant state
+        -   If he doesn't have material he gathers it

+    -   C:
+        -   If he has extra arrows than required he shoots
+        -   If he has just required arrows he goes left to E to increase its chances its prob
+        -   He hits if that kill MM.